 London Irish: Gallagher Premiership club given May 30 takeover deadline by RFU

-The RFU has imposed a deadline of the end of this month for London Irish to complete a takeover; the Gallagher Premiership club have been in protracted talks with an American consortium, who have so far failed to provide proof of funds to complete the purchase
+The RFU has imposed a deadline of the end of this month for London Irish to complete a takeover or risk suspension; the Gallagher Premiership club have been in protracted talks with an American consortium, who have so far failed to provide proof of funds to complete the purchase

 London Irish have been given a deadline of May 30 by the RFU for a takeover of the Gallagher Premiership club to be completed.